CyberBoyAyush/CBA-Userbot/README.md

 - The userbot will not work without setting the mandatory vars.

-# THANKS TO 🤟
+### THANKS TO 🤟
-# ➡️ @SpEcHlDe - He is The Main Creator Of Uniborg [Thanks To Him For Codes 🤟] ❤️
-# ➡️ Xtra-Tg - Thanks To Them For Memes.py And Some Awesome Plugin ❤️
-# ➡️ THANKS TO MY TEAM [#𝗦ᵗ𝗮ʳ𝗞ᵍ𝗮ⁿ𝗴] FOR SUPPORTING AND HELPING IN THIS PROJECT ❤️
-# ➡️ Thanks To Paper Plane - For Motivation For This Project ❤️
+➡️ @SpEcHlDe - He is The Main Creator Of Uniborg I Thank To Him For Codes ❤️ ➡️ Xtra-Tg - Thanks To Them For Memes.py And Some Awesome Plugin ❤️ ➡️ THANKS TO MY TEAM #𝗦ᵗ𝗮ʳ𝗞ᵍ𝗮ⁿ𝗴 FOR SUPPORTING AND HELPING IN THIS PROJECT ❤️ ➡️ Thanks To Paper Plane - For Motivation For This Project ❤️
- #         ❤️ Thank You All For This ❤️
+       ❤️ Thank You All For This ❤️